Black Flag (band): Post-Black Flag and reunions (1987–2012)

-Official reformation, Flag, What The..., and trademark infringement suit (2013–present)
+Official reformation, FLAG, What The..., and trademark infringement suit (2013–present)

-On January 25, 2013, it was announced that guitarist Greg Ginn and vocalist Ron Reyes would reform Black Flag, joined by Gregory Moore on drums, and 'Dale Nixon' on bass (Dale Nixon is a pseudonym sometimes used by Ginn, most prominently as the bassist on My War).
+On January 25, 2013, it was announced that guitarist Greg Ginn and vocalist Ron Reyes would reform Black Flag, joined by Gregory Moore on drums, and "Dale Nixon" on bass.
+Dale Nixon is a pseudonym sometimes used by Ginn, most prominently as the bassist on My War.
 The band would tour as well as release a new album, their first since 1985's In My Head.
 In March, it was announced that Screeching Weasel bassist Dave Klein had joined the band.
 On May 2, 2013, the band released a new song entitled "Down in the Dirt" through their website.
 After releasing two more singles ("The Chase" and "Wallow in Despair"), What The... was released on December 3, and was poorly received by critics and fans.

-Around the same time, it was announced that the lineup that played at GV 30, Morris, Dukowski, Stevenson and Egerton, would tour performing Black Flag songs, under the name Flag.
+Around the same time, it was announced that the lineup that played at GV 30 – Morris, Dukowski, Stevenson, and Egerton – would tour performing Black Flag songs, under the legally-distinct moniker of FLAG.
 It was later announced that the lineup would be joined by Dez Cadena.

 On August 2, 2013, SST Records and Greg Ginn brought a trademark infringement action in Los Angeles federal court against Morris, Dukowski, Stevenson, Cadena, and Egerton, with regard to their use of the name Black Flag and the Black Flag logo on the 2013 Flag tour.
 In the same action, SST and Ginn also sued Henry Rollins and Keith Morris to oppose and cancel the trademark applications filed in September 2012 by Rollins and Morris.
 SST and Ginn alleged that Rollins and Morris lied to the Patent and Trademark Office on their trademark applications regarding claimed use of the Black Flag name and logo by Rollins and Morris on records, T-shirts, and with regard to live performances.

 In October 2013, a federal judge denied the motion for a preliminary injunction, brought by Ginn and SST against Morris, Dukowski, Stevenson, Cadena, and Egerton.
 The court ruled that it was possible that the logo had fallen into "generic use", but did not rule specifically that it had done so.
-The court also ruled that Ginn and SST could not prevent the use of the band name "Flag", as it was likely that fans would know the difference between the two acts, because of widespread publicity.
+The court also ruled that Ginn and SST could not prevent the use of the band name "FLAG", as it was likely that fans would know the difference between the two acts, because of widespread publicity.